Team-1280-Training/Unit-1/README.md

 This new commit currently lives on your computer only, in the *local repository*. \
 For others to see your changes, you need to *push* your local commits to the *remote repository* at GitHub. \
 The remote repository that you originally cloned with `Git: Clone`, and that you push changes to, is also called the *origin*. \
 Click *Sync Changes* to push the commits to the GitHub repo, which also submits the assignment.
-In later units, mentors may give feedback on projects.
+In later units, instructors may give feedback on projects.

 > **Note:** When the origin contains new commits (from a collaborator) that your local repository doesn't have, \
 > you would *pull* the changes using *Sync Changes*.